Jayson Wells: Professional career

-Jayson Wells was not selected in the 1998 NBA Draft.
+Jayson Wells was not selected in the 1998 NBA draft.
 However, he spent 13 seasons playing in 12 countries.
 He won titles in Finland, Ukraine, and Israel.
 He was selected to All-Pro teams in Sweden, Australia, and Israel.
-In 2003-04 he was the top rebounder in the Israel Basketball Premier League.
+In 2003–04 he was the top rebounder in the Israel Basketball Premier League.

 Following his retirement; Wells has built a career in skills development, as well as becoming an author and motivational speaker.

+Coaching career

+In 2024 Wells accepted a position as an assistant coach at Cal State Fullerton.